The Sea Beckons

 Making History Come Alive

 For any history buff, learning the details of life in another era brings delight.
-It's intriguing to imagine how others have moved across time and space.
+It's intriguing to imagine how others have lived in other times.

 Could I interest you in a belaying pin, me matey?